-Current homes are more energy efficient, which is good news for your energy costs.
-But that efficiency also makes your home more airtight, which is bad news for indoor air quality.
+Current homes are more energy efficient, which is good news for your utility expenses.
+But that efficiency also seals your home, which is bad news for indoor air quality.

-We spend most of our lives inside—up to 90 percent, according to an EPA study.
-And having an airtight home means pollutants can collect.
-The EPA says this can cause your home’s air quality to be two to five times worse than outdoor air.
+We spend most of our lives indoors—up to 90 percent, according to an EPA study.
+And having an airtight home means chemicals can collect.
+The EPA says this can make your home’s air quality two to five times worse than outdoor air.

-With a whole-home ventilation system from Parker Pearce Service Experts, you can take out stuffy, dirty air from your home.
-Then, the system replaces the stale air with clean air from outdoors.
-Some systems can help your home hold on to heat and moisture in the winter and discharge more of it in the summer.
+With a whole-home ventilation system from Parker Pearce Service Experts, you can expel stuffy, dirty air from your home.
+Then, the system replaces the musty air with crisp air from outdoors.
+Some systems can help your home keep heat and moisture in the winter and discharge more of it in the summer.

-Get started by requesting a no-cost comfort analysis.
-Our Experts can suggest the equipment that’s ideal for your home and climate in Gaithersburg.
-Plus, all our work is upheld by a 100% Satisfaction Guarantee for a year.*
+Get started by requesting a complimentary comfort analysis.
+Our Experts can suggest the equipment that’s best for your home and climate in Gaithersburg.
+Plus, all our work is supported by a 100% Satisfaction Guarantee for a year.*